Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 In \cite{imz}, the comparison principle was a consequence of a super-optimality principle (in the spirit of \cite{ls85} or \cite{soravia99a,soravia99b}) and the comparison of sub-solutions with the value function of the optimal control problem.
 Still, the idea of using the ``fundamental solution'' $\mathcal{D}$ to prove a comparison principle originates in the proof of the comparison of sub-solutions and the value function.
 Moreover, as explained in Subsection~\ref{ss.godo}, the comparison principle obtained in this paper could also be proved, for $A =-\infty$ and under more restrictive assumptions on the Hamiltonians, by using this fundamental solution.

 The reader is referred to \cite{acct,imz,sc13} for further references about Hamilton-Jacobi equations on networks.

-\paragraph{Networks, regional optimal control and ramified spaces.} We already pointed out that the Hamilton-Jacobi equation on a network can be regarded as a system of Hamilton-Jacobi equations coupled through vertices.
+\paragraph{Networks, regional optimal control and stratified spaces.} We already pointed out that the Hamilton-Jacobi equation on a network can be regarded as a system of Hamilton-Jacobi equations coupled through vertices.
 In this perspective, our work can be compared with studies of Hamilton-Jacobi equations posed on, say, two domains separated by a frontier where some \emph{transmission conditions} should be imposed.
-This can be even more general by considering equations in ramified spaces \cite{bh07}.
-Contributions to such problems are \cite{bbc,bbc2} on the one hand and \cite{rz,rsz} on the other hand.
+Contributions to such problems are \cite{bbc,bbc2,rz,rsz,aot}.
+This can be even more general by considering equations in stratified spaces \cite{bh07,bc15}.

-We first point out that their framework is genuinely multi-dimensional while in this paper we stick to a monodimensional setting.
-Moreover, their approach differs from the one in papers like \cite{acct,sc13,imz} and the present one since the idea is to write a Hamilton-Jacobi equation on the (lower-dimensional) frontier.
-Another difference is that techniques from dynamical systems play also an important role in these papers.
+We first point out that the framework of these works is genuinely multi-dimensional while in this paper we stick to a monodimensional setting; still, our method generalizes to a higher dimensional setting \cite{higher}.
+Another difference between their approach and the one presented in the present work and in papers like \cite{acct,sc13,imz} is that these authors write a Hamilton-Jacobi equation on the frontier (which is lower-dimensional).
+Another difference is that techniques from dynamical systems play also an important role.
+We mention that the techniques from \cite{aot} can be applied to treat the cases considered in our work.

 Still, results can be compared.
 Precisely, considering a framework were both results can be applied, that is to say the monodimensional one, we will prove in Section~\ref{sec:bbc} that the value function $U^-$ from \cite{bbc2} coincides with the solution of \eqref{eq::1bis} for some constant $A$ that is determined.
 And we prove more (in the monodimensional setting; see also extensions below): we prove that the value function $U^+$ from \cite{bbc2} coincides with the solution of \eqref{eq::1bis} for some (distinct) constant $A$ which is also computed.